PannH/le-robert/README.md

 # 📕 Le Robert
-This library gives you access to French words data by scraping them from the dictionary Le Robert, one of the most famous French dictionaries.
+This library gives you access to French words data by scraping them from the dictionary Le Robert, one of the most famous French dictionaries, using [Puppeteer](https://pptr.dev/).

 # 📥 Installation
 ### NPM